DomoticASW/server/README.md

 1. Ensures the code compiles
 1. Starts a testing docker compose environment
 1. It runs tests and computes coverage
-1. Stops the testing docker compose enviroment
+1. Stops and cleans the testing docker compose enviroment

 ### `tdd`